-IGM and The Office of Cooperative Education and Career Services partner to run a weekly workshop to build student career skills and explore potential career options.
-Sophomores are currently strongly encouraged to attend, and the workshop is open to all IGM students.
+IGM and The Career Services and Cooperative Education Office partner to run IGME 99: Co-op Preparation Workshop.
+This is a weekly workshop to build student career skills and explore potential career options.
+All students who started in an IGM program in 2015 and beyond are required to take this course.

 This course helps students prepare for co-operative employment (“co-op”) by developing job search strategies and material.
 Students will explore current and emerging aspects of IGM fields to help focus their skill development strategies.
 Students are introduced to job-search material and learn about professional and ethical responsibilities for their co-op and subsequent professional experiences.
 Students will work collaboratively to build résumés and digital portfolios, and to prepare for interview situations.